The Rosamund Smith Mooting Competition

 Mooting v.
 Pepperdine University

-Middle Temple organises moots with Pepperdine University, an American University with a branch in London.
-The Pepperdine moot takes place in the Royal Courts of Justice every year and provides the mooters with a truly memorable experience.
+Middle Temple usually organises moots with Pepperdine University, an American University with a branch in London.
+The Pepperdine competition takes place in the Royal Courts of Justice every year and provides the mooters with a truly memorable experience.

 The Willem C Vist International Commercial Arbitration Moot

-All applications will be reviewed by at least two members of the 2018-2019 team, and 10-12 shortlisted candidates will be invited to interview.
-Interviews will be conducted by the coaches and a member of the 2018-2019 team, and will be held in London on Wednesday 9 and Thursday 10 October 2019 – applicants should ensure that they are available on those dates.
-Successful applicants will be informed of the exact time, date and venue by email.
+All applications will be reviewed and 10-12 shortlisted candidates will be invited to interview.
+Interviews will be conducted by the coaches, and will be held online on Wednesday 6 and Thursday 7 October 2021 – applicants should ensure that they are available on those dates.
+Successful applicants will be informed of the exact time and date by email.
 Please note that it will not be possible to provide feedback to unsuccessful applicants.

 The Inn requires volunteers to act as timekeepers for the Rosamund Smith mooting competition which runs from January through to October every year.